Introduction

 - Legal Research and Writing

 LawSikho aims to teach five of the six subjects i.e. Foundations of Canadian Law, Canadian Constitutional Law, Canadian Administrative Law, Canadian Criminal Law and Canadian Professional Responsibility.
-All of these courses will be taught by a practicing Barrister/Solicitor who has taken NCA exams enroute to his/her journey to the Canadan Bar.
+All of these courses will be taught by an expert who has taken NCA exams enroute to his/her journey to the Canadian Bar.

 These subjects could vary depending on the NCA’s assessment of the candidate.
 Some candidates are asked to take Business Organizations, Commercial Law, Evidence, Torts, Contracts, Property Law, Family Law, Civil Procedure, Taxation, and Trusts, in addition to these 5-6 core subjects.